 However, the problem was that these skirts were being damaged throughout the race either through contact with other cars or simply by riding kerbs too aggressively.
 A broken or damaged side skirt would result in a breaking of the seal, which could effectively destroy the car’s downforce, making the driver instantly lose control.

 Formula 1 has learned from its past mistakes, and instead of bringing back the side skirts they only allow teams to create the Venturi effect by using vanes and underfloor tunnels.
 This reduces the risk of the cars losing their downforce from damage sustained throughout the race.

-But in order to still give the cars enough downforce, the use of front and rear wings is still a necessary “evil.”
+But in order to change the aerobalance of the car for optimal performance, front and rear wings remain a necessity in F1.
 The golden formula is basically to allow the cars to generate lots of downforce with minimal drag and while producing minimal dirty air.
 However, in practice, there are always ways teams will play with this formula to suit them and hinder those behind them!

 Venturi tunnels are cutouts in the bottom of F1 cars’ floors that are used to generate downforce.
 This promotes a concept known as the ground effect.
 This effectively allows F1 cars to create a vacuum underneath them that pulls the car down into the tarmac, giving them more grip.